-It is very common for online banks to open bank account only to French resident.
-Therefore opening a french bank account online are often not an option for newcomers.
+It is very common for online banks to open bank accounts only for French residents.
+Therefore opening a French bank account online is often not an option for newcomers.
 The bank will request the bank details from your previous French bank and/or proof of tax residence in France.

-Boursorama Bank may accept for some cases, however American national will not be accepted due to FACTA rules.
+Boursorama Bank may accept for some cases, however, American nationals will not be accepted due to FACTA rules.

 Neo-banks for foreigners and non-resident